Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-Your nurse gives you folinic acid and oxaliplatin as a drip (infusion) over two hours.
+Your nurse gives you folinic acid and oxaliplatin as a drip (infusion) over 2 hours.
 After this, your nurse injects some of the 5FU into your line or cannula.
 You have the rest of the 5FU through a small pump that you carry on a belt or in a holder.

 If you have a PICC or central line, you can go home once the pump is connected and has been started.
 Usually the pump is set to run for about 46 hours.
 Sometimes it is set for 24 hours and you come back the next day for another injection of 5FU and a second 24 hour pump.

 When you have had all the 5FU, a nurse will disconnect the pump for you.
-This is usually done at the hospital, but sometimes a district nurse will do this.
+This is usually done at the hospital, but sometimes a district nurse will do it.
 Your chemotherapy nurse will explain about this.
 They will also tell you how to look after the pump and what to do if there is a problem.

 If you are given this treatment through a cannula, you will need to stay in hospital to have the 5FU.